SrMarcoAurelio/demoblaze-testing-project/README.md

 ## About This Project

-This framework was built over 20 days with significant AI assistance (Claude AI & Gemini) as a learning project.
+This framework was built over 4 months with significant AI assistance (Claude AI & Gemini) as a learning project.
 The AI helped with understanding QA fundamentals, learning Python/Selenium/Pytest, code structure, and documentation.
 All architectural decisions, testing strategy, and code validation were done manually.

 AI-assisted development is increasingly common.
 What matters is understanding the code you deploy, taking responsibility for the architecture, and delivering real value regardless of tools used.